comorment/hello_v0/README.md

 Then on your working directory, you can observe hello.sif container

 Alternatively you can build it with the Dockerfile on your local.
-Once you cd to the directory where your docker file is, then type
+Once you cd to the directory where your Dockerfile is, then type

 ```
 bash singularity/build_from_dockerfile.sh